linkeddatacenter/kees/examples/README.md

-#Examples of knowlwdge base configuration description.

-See the [introductory artcle in LinkedData.Center documentation portal](http://linkeddata.center/help/devop/kees-profile) for examples explanation.
+See the [introductory article in LinkedData.Center documentation portal](http://linkeddata.center/help/devop/kees-profile) for examples explanation.